wmboyles/Math-Summaries/README.md

 The easiest way to contribute is to fork the repository, make your changes in the LaTeX documents, and submit a pull request.
 However, if you don't know LaTeX, there are till other ways to contribute.
 One of the most-needed non-LaTeX items are figures: to avoid copyright claims, images should either be created by contributors themselves the public domain.

 ## Notes
-* The differential equations work has the option to not include certain sections when compiled to a PDF.
-By default, all chapters are included, but examples from the Background & Review chapter are not included.
+* The differential equations work has the option to not include certain chapters or examples in certain chapters when compiled to a PDF.
+By default, all chapters and examples are included.
 If you would like to change these options before compiling change the relevant \\def line in the main.tex file.